mvarshney/simjs-source/docs/basics.rst

 A typical model of a system includes (a) *entities*, which are the active actors in the system and encapsulate the state and logic of the system components, (b) *resources*, which are consumed by the entities, (c) *communication* primitives, to coordinate actions between entities across time, and of course, (d) *statistics*, which is the output of a simulation run.

-As we will see shortly, the SIM.JS library provides support for entities, resources (of two types: Facility and Buffer), communication (via Timers, Events and Messages) and statistics (with Data Series, Time Series and Population statistics).
+As we will see shortly, the SIM.JS library provides support for entities, resources (Facility, Buffers and Stores), communication (via Timers, Events and Messages) and statistics (with Data Series, Time Series and Population statistics).

 .. _basics-design: